 Your residential building is typically constructed to last for about 80 to 90 years.
 It is not too different from a living and breathing organism that is programmed to live a full and healthy life, if all goes well.
 However, with the passage of time, the structural sanctity of a building may be compromised due to rainfall, extreme weather conditions, natural calamities, wear and tear or sheer neglect.
-Enter Structural Audit… the vaccine your building needs in order to fight off the viruses of decay and ageing.
+When it comes to the structural audit of a building, the vaccine your building needs in order to fight off the viruses of decay and ageing.

 A structural audit is government mandated.
 For buildings that are between 15 to 30 years old, the statutory requirement is to conduct a structural audit once in 5 years.
 For buildings over 30 years, a structural audit must be conducted once every 3 years.
 The said durations begin from the date the completion certificate/occupation certificate was issued or since at least 50% of the occupation of the built-up area, whichever comes first.